Constraining $f_{NL}$ using the Large-Scale Modulation of Small-Scale Statistics: Acknowledgements

 \section{Acknowledgements}

-We thank William Coulton, Sam Goldstein, Oliver Philcox and Francisco Villaescusa-Navarro for useful comments on the manuscript.
-Part of this work was performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
+We thank William Coulton, Sam Goldstein, Oliver Philcox and Francisco Villaescusa-Navarro for useful comments on the manuscript. \utkarsh{We thank Yurii Kvasiuk for pointing out a missing factor in our likelihood code.} Part of this work was performed at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-1607611.
 MM acknowledges support from DOE grant DE-SC0022342.
 Support for this research was provided by the University of Wisconsin - Madison Office of the Vice Chancellor for Research and Graduate Education with funding from the Wisconsin Alumni Research Foundation.
 KMS was supported by an NSERC Discovery Grant and a CIFAR fellowship.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
 Perimeter Institute's HPC system ``Symmetry'' was used to perform some of the analysis presented in the letter.
 We have extensively used several python libraries including \textsc{numpy}\cite{harris2020array}, \textsc{matplotlib}\cite{Hunter:2007}, \textsc{CLASS}\cite{Blas_2011}, \textsc{getdist}\cite{Lewis:2019xzd} and \textsc{SciencePlots}\cite{SciencePlots}.